react-querybuilder/react-querybuilder/README.md

 }
 ```

-### showCombinators _(Optional)_
+### showCombinatorsBetweenRules _(Optional)_

 `boolean`

-Pass `true` to show the combinators between rules and rule groups.
+Pass `true` to show the combinators (and/or) between rules and rule groups instead of at the top of rule groups.
 This can make some queries easier to understand as it encourages a more natural style of reading.

 ## Development